 \section{Discussion}

-In this research, the administration of the anesthetics has led to alterations on distinct properties of functional brain networks on the four brain lobes and on the five frequency bands analyzed.
-Those results constitute experimental evidence that reveal distinctions in the way how functional interactions are established among cortical areas inside each brain lobe (frontal, parietal, temporal and occipital), during awake and general anesthesia conditions.
+In this research, administering the anesthetics has led to alterations in distinct properties of functional brain networks in the four brain lobes and across the five frequency bands analyzed.
+Those results constitute experimental evidence that reveals distinctions in how functional interactions are established among cortical areas within each brain lobe (frontal, parietal, temporal, and occipital) during awake and general anesthesia conditions.

-Within less than two minutes after the administration of the anesthetic cocktail, expressive changes were concomitantly observed on several networks properties.
-The way how these alterations occurred strongly suggests the occurrence of a phase transition, in which the functional brain networks changed and assumed a distinct architecture.
-The fact that the changes were observed quite after the injection of the anesthetics indicates with a high degree of confidence that those alterations were related to the pharmacological effects of the anesthetics on the animal model, which involved an expressive reduction in awareness and level of consciousness.
-As it is believed that functional brain networks constitute a substrate that underlies different types of physical dynamics and emergent properties \citep{bassett2006small}, alterations on many networks properties at the onset of the transition to unconsciousness suggest that the structure of the functional networks assumed during general anesthesia no more supported neural processes/activities necessary for awareness and conscious experiences.
-Thus, the results of this research indicate potential links between structural properties of brain functional networks to neural correlates of consciousness.
+Within less than two minutes after administering the anesthetic cocktail, remarkable changes were concurrently observed in several network properties.
+The manner in which these alterations occurred strongly suggests a phase transition in which the functional brain networks underwent changes and adopted a distinct architecture.
+The fact that the changes were observed following the anesthetic injection indicates that these alterations were due to the pharmacological effects of the anesthetics, which involved a significant reduction in awareness and level of consciousness in the animal model.

+As it is believed that functional brain networks constitute a substrate that underlies different types of physical dynamics and emergent properties \citep{bassett2006small}, alterations in many network properties at the onset of the transition to unconsciousness suggest that the structure of the functional networks presented during general anesthesia no longer supports neural activities necessary for awareness and conscious experiences.
+Thus, the results of this research indicate potential links between the structural properties of functional brain networks and neural correlates of consciousness.